wingrune/PP_DNA/README.txt

 The input files are in /bin/example.
 The script will run over these files.
 If you don't want to spend a lot of time, please, delete SubSeq_Res(>320).txt from this folder.

-To run script with default parameters please run (your working directory should be the main project directory (PP_DNA_LIM_ZEMSKOVA))
+To run script with default parameters please run (your working directory should be the main project directory)

 python -m bin.main